Last Updated on

 Here is an example of how I refurbish my content on Twitter and Facebook:

-The look is similar on each platform.
-This makes it easy for people to recognize my brand.
+The look is similar to each platform I promote my art business on.
+Doing so makes it easy for people to recognize my brand.

 I also highlight sections of the blog posts I have written and post it on Twitter and Facebook.
 Always include a link back to the original post.
 If a reader is interested in learning more they can simply click on the link and be redirected to your blog.